 In the cabinet-level Drawer settings, users can adjust the length of all drawers in each cabinet and adjust the height of each drawer box within the cabinet.
 Users will also find settings to adjust the drawer face reveal and pull/knob options.

 Shelves can be added to cabinets that have optional doors.
 Shelves are a cabinet-level setting at this time.
-Users can adjust the quantity of shelves, the shelf material-thickness, and drill holes for shelf pins.
+Users can adjust the type (fixed/adjustable) and quantity of shelves, the shelf material-thickness, and drill holes for shelf pins.

 Back-panel adjustments are also currently made at the cabinet-level.
 Users can adjust the back panel material thickness, the offset of the back panel, and the back panel construction method (butt-joint or dado).
 Users can also add optional stretchers/nailers to the back panel for additional support.